flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-For more information about the `Amiga DOS` command line arguments and scriptings,
+For more information about the `Amiga DOS` command line arguments and scripting,

-Please refer to the official documentations :
+Please refer to the official documentation :

 [AmigaDOS: Templates](https://wiki.amigaos.net/wiki/AmigaOS_Manual:_AmigaDOS_Command_Reference#Template)